olivier3lanc/Frontend-links/README.md

 * [Iframely URL Debugger - Open Graph, Twitter Cards, oEmbed](http://debug.iframely.com/) Check your URL against Open Graph, Twitter Cards, oEmbed specs.
 See what other apps see.
 * [Social Share Preview – Check social media link previews](https://socialsharepreview.com/) Check how the link previews of a website look like on Facebook, Twitter, LinkedIn & Pinterest.
 Use our ► debugger or ► free browser extensions!
 * [Modern-HTML-Starter-Template/index.html at main · harryheman/Modern-HTML-Starter-Template](https://github.com/harryheman/Modern-HTML-Starter-Template/blob/main/index.html) Modern HTML Starter Template.
 Contribute to harryheman/Modern-HTML-Starter-Template development by creating an account on GitHub.
 * [GitHub - joshbuchea/HEAD: A simple guide to HTML elements](https://github.com/joshbuchea/HEAD) A simple guide to HTML elements.
 Contribute to joshbuchea/HEAD development by creating an account on GitHub.
-* [GitHub - joshbuchea/HEAD: A simple guide to HTML elements](https://github.com/joshbuchea/HEAD) A simple guide to HTML elements.
-Contribute to joshbuchea/HEAD development by creating an account on GitHub.
 * [GitHub Socialify](https://socialify.git.ci/olivier3lanc/Jekyll-LibDoc?description=1&language=1&owner=1&stargazers=1&theme=Light) 💞 Socialify your project. 🌐 Share with the world!
 * [Vytal](https://vytal.io/) Vytal shows you what traces your browser leaves behind while surfing the web.